erikdcodes/Minimalist-Portfolio/README.md

 # Minimalist Portfolio - Figma to NextJS / React

 Mobile first development of Minimalist Portfolio, designed by [Frontend Mentor](https://www.frontendmentor.io/).
 Created a responsive, high fidelity live website from a Figma mockup.
+Developed to be dynamic, ready for real data from an API.

 ## Table of contents